Stefan Medina: International career

 Medina has been called up by the youth national squads on numerous occasions.
 In 2009, he was part of the team that finished fourth in the FIFA U-17 World Cup in Nigeria, appearing in two matches.

 He earned his first cap for Colombia on 10 September 2013 against Uruguay.

-Medina was regularly called on to the squad after his second cap, but suffered an ankle injury on April 24, 2014, thus forcing him to miss out on the 2014 FIFA World Cup.
+Medina was regularly called up to the squad after his second cap, but suffered an ankle injury on April 24, 2014, thus forcing him to miss out on the 2014 FIFA World Cup.

 Medina wasn't called up for the squad again until early 2015, in a friendly against Bahrain and Kuwait, where he played in Colombia's 6–0 victory against Bahrain.

 In May 2018 he was named in Colombia's preliminary 35 man squad for the 2018 World Cup in Russia.
 However, he did not make the final cut to 23.

 He was included in the final cut of the 23-man list for the 2019 Copa America.